 "This course has paved the way to my developing capacity to understand complex, and often unconscious, emotional factors that are in operation in the work setting.
 These include relationships between workers and clients as well as group and institutional dynamics.
 This programme has enhanced my ability to contribute sensitively not only to my clients’ thinking but also to my colleagues’ and other professionals’ work material.
 The personal tutor relationship, along with other student support resources, has been instrumental in tackling difficulties and developing strengths on the course."

-- one year full-time experience working with children, adolescents and/or families (or equivalent, gained within the last five years) AND a current role in such a setting, at least one to two days per week, continuing for the first two years of the course
+- would, ordinarily, have one year of prior experience working with children, young people and their families.
+Due to the pandemic, we will accept six months* of full-time experience working with children, adolescents and/or families (or equivalent, gained within the last five years) AND a current role in such a setting, at least one to two days per week, continuing for the first two years of the course;

-- an interest in and aptitude for learning about emotional development, observation and psychoanalytic thinking
+- have an interest in and aptitude for learning about emotional development, observation and psychoanalytic thinking;

 In the first two years of the course there are written assessment tasks relating to each of the modules studied, to demonstrate your learning.
 In both years, the written assessment tasks require the integration of detail from observational and work discussion material with theoretical concepts drawn from psychoanalysis and other fields of child development theory.
 In the first year, you will also complete short essays on concepts studied in psychoanalytic theory and in child development research.
 Progression in the course is dependent upon passing this assessed work.